dbrattli/Expression/docs/tutorial/optional_values.md

 ## Options

 In functional programming we use the Option (or Maybe) type instead of `None` and `null`.
-The Option type is used when a value is missing, that is when an actual value might not exist for a named value or variable.
+The Option type is used when a value could be missing, that is when an actual value might not exist for a named value or variable.

 An Option has an underlying type and can hold a value of that type `Some(value)`, or it might not have the value and be `Nothing`.